 The Mounted Deputies are financially responsible for the purchase and up keep on their own equipment, horse, tack, vehicle and trailer.Also, this Division includes several pieces of motorcycle equipment.
-These motorcycles are personally owned and it is the Deputies responsibility for
+These motorcycles are personally owned and it is the Deputies responsibility for their maintenance.

 These officers are mostly seen by the public during funeral processions but also provide escort security during VIP visits and traffic control services during functions held throughout Allen County.

 The Allen County Sheriff’s Office Honor Guard unit is comprised of Deputies and Correction Officers.
 Officers from other outlying county law enforcement agencies are also invited to train and participate with the Honor Guard.
 The Honor Guard is given the honor and responsibility of providing official Sheriff’s Office representation at funeral services for members of the surrounding law enforcement community who have paid the ultimate sacrifice in the performance of their duties.
 They also participate in the funerals of active and retired Sheriff’s Office personnel and other members of the law enforcement community.
 In addition, they represent the Sheriff’s Office during parades and all other official functions as designated by the Sheriff.
 At least two (2) members of the Honor Guard may attend out-of-county funerals involving line-of-duty deaths.

 Some of the duties that the members may be required to coordinate during a memorial or funeral service include posting at the casket of the deceased, pallbearers, escorting the casket, folding the flag that was draped over the casket, as a Color Guard and a firing detail.